Xithrius/infra.xithrius.cloud/README.md

 If the database and/or user already exist, then they will not be modified.

-Besides that, the script also creates the `database-access` network, and brings the database up with `docker compose up -d`.

 Using the credentials you put into the `.env` file,

 > [!IMPORTANT]